 This soup is a great compliment to a Thanksgiving dinner.
 It’ll be a perfect dish if you have a vegetarian or vegan friend!
 You can make it without the lasagna noodles if you want to serve it as a pre dinner soup.
 Or if you’d rather have it for more of an entree, add in noodles!
 Lasagna noodles are fun like I’ve shown in this recipe – but you can add in spiral noodles or shell noodles as well!

 Want to know my secret?
-I buy it pre-cut at the store.
-Even though the prep cut veggies are sometimes a bit more expensive, it saves me time.
+I buy it pre-cut frozen squash at the store.
+Even though the pre-cut veggies are sometimes a bit more expensive, it saves me time.
 Plus, you don’t have to fear chopping off a finger!
 Eeek!

 However, if you are interested in using your own butternut squash for this soup.